CrystalVulpine/VoxelPlanet/README.md

+# VoxelPlanet

 VoxelPlanet is a sandbox made out of colored cubes.
 It is made using basic shaders, however requires OpenGL 3.3.
-The intent is to provide an open world for people to create things; it's more like a 3D paint than Minecraft.
+The intent is to provide an open world to create things, much in the same way you would draw a picture out of pixels, but in a 3-dimensional space.

 ![GitHub language count](https://img.shields.io/github/languages/count/CrystalVulpine/VoxelPlanet) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/CrystalVulpine/VoxelPlanet)